usnistgov/esc-antenna-cover/README.md

 ===============

--- The algorithm implemented here was suggested by Stefan Haustein see:
+-- The variable radius cover algorithms implemented here were suggested by Stefan Haustein see:

 	http://stackoverflow.com/questions/40748412/minimun-area-geometric-cover-for-a-set-of-line-segments

+    (with modifications)

--- The problem of minimum excess area circle cover was proposed by Tim Hall.
+-- The criterion of minimum excess area circle cover was proposed by Tim Hall.

 -- Improvements to the algorithm were evolved and bad ideas pruned as a result of discussions with Anastase Nakassis at NIST.
+   Tassos provided counter examples and corner cases to rule out earlier versions of the algorithm.

 -- This algorithm was developed for placement of and clibration of ESC sensors for 3.5 GHz spectrum sharing but it is generally applicable for geometric line cover.

--- The Author thanks Thao Nguyen, Tim Hall and Anirudha Sahoo for proposing the ESC Sensor placement problem.
+-- The fixed disc point cover algorithm was suggested in the paper

+    3.5 GHz Environmental Sensing Capability Sensitivity Requirements and Deployment Thao T. Nguyen, Anirudha Sahoo, Michael R. Souryal, and Timothy A. Hall Communications Technology Laboratory
+    National Institute of Standards and Technology
+    Gaithersburg, Maryland, U.S.
+    Email: fttn1,ans9,souryal,tim.hallg@nist.gov

+    DySpan 2017, Baltimore, MD

 Future Work
 ==========